cirosantilli/git-tutorial/index.md

 ##rm -r

-Remove all files descendants of a dir recursivelly.
+Remove all files descendants of a dir recursively.

 By default, `git rm` won't remove dirs.